TodePond/TodePondDotCom/wikiblogarden/art/voice/s/readme.md

 come over here a second

-let me show you this style of content we've been building
+let me show you this style of content we're building

-we share it around internally, so we may as well show it to you as well
+we share it around internally, so i may as well show it to you as well

 here, look over my shoulder